mavoll/MotionPathsExtraction/README.md

 download deep_sort ressources (tf model to generate person re-identification features) from here and extract to MotionPathsExtraction root directory

+copy into or let auto download by chainer into:
+$HOME/.chainer/dataset/pfnet/chainercv/models

 Multi object and classes detection and tracking pipeline to extract motion paths of objects like vehicles and pedestrians from videos.

 #### Please note: